ErpNetDocs/tech/advanced/user-business-rules/examples/set-deliveryterms.md

-# How to set DeliveryTerms in purchase invoice?
+# Set DeliveryTerms in purchase invoice

-The DeliveryTerms is enum type so it is accessed specifically.
-The values of the codes are as follows:
+The DeliveryTerms is of 'enum' type.
+Here, you can find values of different codes:

 |Member name|Value|Description
 |:-----|:-----|:-----